 Top Picks at a Glance

-| Best Quality Built to a higher standard if you want something more solid | Standard Motor Products EGV811 EGR Valve | ![]() |
+| Best quality Built to a higher standard if you want something more solid | Standard Motor Products EGV811 EGR Valve | ![]() |

-| Best Budget The cheapest option that still gets the job done reliably | AULINK EGR Exhaust Gas Recirculation Valve (18011-R70-A00) | ![]() |
+| Best budget The cheapest option that still gets the job done reliably | AULINK EGR Exhaust Gas Recirculation Valve (18011-R70-A00) | ![]() |

-| Most Sold A high-volume bestseller chosen again and again | IRIEQU EGR Valve — direct-fit replacement for Acura MDX 3.7L | ![]() |
+| Best Seller A high-volume bestseller chosen again and again | IRIEQU EGR Valve — direct-fit replacement for Acura MDX 3.7L | ![]() |

-2. Standard Motor Products VS63 EGR Vacuum Solenoid Valve
+1. Standard Motor Products EGV658T EGR Valve

 | Material | Metal |